 Zoom choirs have suddenly become the new norm: it's hard now to imagine a choir observing social distancing when in full throttle.
 Here is an offering by the Mosaic choir which I sing in, and here is God so Loved the World composed by my great grandfather, recorded by my cousin's choir.

 Hear a PC sound file here.
-(This won't play on a phone.
+(This may not play on a phone.
 The absence of words makes the opening muddy, but it gives the idea.)

 Thank you, David Pennant, Woking, UK.